Parkinson’s Disease Center

 In addition to outpatient clinical care, specialized programs exist including the DBS Surgical Program.
 Center staff collaborate with Boston University College of Health and Rehabilitation Sciences: Sargent College Center for Neurorehabilitation.

-The Parkinson’s Disease and Movement Disorders Center at Boston Medical Center has been designated an Advanced Center of Parkinson Research, and a Parkinson’s disease Information and Referral Center, by the American Parkinson’s Disease Association.
+The Parkinson’s Disease and Movement Disorders Center at Boston Medical Center has been designated a Parkinson’s disease Information and Referral Center and a Center for Advanced Research by the American Parkinson’s Disease Association.
 Complementary research programs exist in neurogenetics, experimental neuropathology including animal models of neurodegenerative disease, neurological epidemiology, neuropsychology, neurotoxicology, and Molecular neuropharmacology.
 Faculty and staff are active members of the Parkinson Study Group, a consortium of academic and clinical research centers.

 For additional information or to schedule an appointment please call (617) 638-8456 or (617) 638-7737 and ask to speak to a coordinator of the PD program.